RsyncProject/rsync/rsync.1.md

-While a copy of a case-ignoring filesystem to a case-ignoring filesystem can work out fairly well, if no `--delete-during` or `--delete-before` option is active, rsync can potentially update an existing file on the receiveing side without noticing that the upper-/lower-case of the filename should be changed to match the sender.
+While a copy of a case-ignoring filesystem to a case-ignoring filesystem can work out fairly well, if no `--delete-during` or `--delete-before` option is active, rsync can potentially update an existing file on the receiving side without noticing that the upper-/lower-case of the filename should be changed to match the sender.